papconst/PZEM-004T-Arduino-ESP8266-soft-serial/README.md

 Precautions
 1. This module is suitable for indoor, please do not use outdoor.
 2. Applied load should not exceed the rated power.
-3. Wiring order can’t be wrong.
+3. Wiring order can't be wrong.

 Specification parameters
 1. Working voltage: 80 ~ 260VAC
 2. Test voltage: 80 ~ 260VAC
 3. Rated power: 100A/22000W
 4. Operating frequency: 45-65Hz

-!NOTE!
-There is no way to reset saved energy value by software.
-You can reset it manually by pressing button, but SerialPort should NOT be used at that moment.